Pilotcore Insights

 You can also count the requests that match that specification before you deploy a rule, so you don’t accidentally filter out all of your traffic.
 You can define secure requests via several metrics, including:

-- IP addresses
+• IP addresses

-- Country of origin
+• Country of origin

-- Length of the request
+• Length of the request

-- Strings that appear
+• Strings that appear

-- The presence of SQL code or scripts that are likely to be malicious
+• The presence of SQL code or scripts that are likely to be malicious

 …To name a few.

-Ensuring security across the board of your web applications is made easy because you can reuse the conditions you set with AWS WAF across multiple applications.
+checking security across the board of your web applications is made easy because you can reuse the conditions you set with AWS WAF across multiple applications.
 This applies whether your web applications provide dynamic or static content.

 This saves time if you want to get started with new websites quickly.
 Managed rules are automatically updated when new issues emerge so that you can focus your efforts on building applications.

-You can improve your web applications’ performance, security, and availability using AWS Cloudfront, which will speed up the distribution of your web content via a network of data centers.
+You can improve your web applications’ performance, security, and availability using AWS CloudFront, which will speed up the distribution of your web content via a network of data centers.
 These are called ‘edge locations.‘

-Full Feature API
+Full capability API

 AWS WAF can be administered entirely via APIs.
 This means that organizations can maintain and create rules during the development and design process.